 Test specificity measures how often the test correctly identifies those who do not have the virus, so a test with high specificity will not have many false-positive results.

 We know the specificity of our test must be very close to 100% as the low number of positive tests in our study means that specificity would be very high even if all positives were false.
-For example, in the period from 1 June to 12 July, 50 of the 112,776 total samples tested positive.
-Even if all these positives were false, specificity would still be 99.96%.
+For example, in the most recent six-week period (31 July to 10 September), 159 of the 208,730 total samples tested positive.
+Even if all these positives were false, specificity would still be 99.92%.

 We know that the virus is still circulating, so it is extremely unlikely that all these positives are false.
 However, it is important to consider whether many of the small number of positive tests we do have might be false.
 There are a couple of main reasons we do not think that is the case.